 Lectures and Student Responsibilities

 Students are required to attend all class functions and to arrive prepared for lectures.
-This includes arriving on time, having paper on which to record notes, listening attentively to the Lecturer, and, where possible, joining in any Lecturer-led discussions.
+This includes arriving on time, having paper on which to record notes, listening attentively to the Lecturer and, where possible, joining in any Lecturer-led discussions.
 For more information please look at the section ‘Ground Rules’.

 Attention is drawn to University policy and regulations on honesty in academic work, and to the disciplinary guidelines and procedures applicable to breaches of such policy and regulations.
 Details may be found at http://www.cuhk.edu.hk/policy/academichonesty/.